zhangchn/objy/README.md

 ObjYin is an Objective-C translation of the Java implementation of [yinwang0](https://github.com/yinwang0)'s [Yin Programming Language](https://github.com/yinwang0/yin/).

-It has no theoretical significance per se, but only serves the purpose to prove a personal belief that Java IS Objective-C.
+It has no theoretical significance per se, but only serves the purpose to support a personal belief that Java IS Objective-C.

 ### Implementation details